Feature #1039

 Karl: The @ctselect tool does in fact append data selection keywords to the output event lists in a way similar to the Fermi science tools, as I need to know for an unbinned analysis what energy range is covered (and also what spatial and temporal range).
 Since the ctselect output is however under user control, this should be not an issue, I guess.

-#18 Updated by Deil Christoph over 10 years ago
+#18 Updated by Deil Christoph almost 11 years ago

 Jürgen, could you please create a concrete TODO list? (feel free to assign me to any parts where I might be useful)